Lutefd/Lorch/README.md

 ## Purpose

 This project aims to create a comprehensive personal data aggregator that consolidates information from various services including Strava, Hevy, GitHub, Spotify, and RSS feeds.
 The goal is to provide a unified dashboard for tracking exercises, coding activities, music and podcast consumption, and other content consumption.
+It also incorporates AI-powered analysis of the aggregated data by interacting with an external AI router service.
 ## Service Architecture

 The following diagram represents the high-level architecture of our services and how they interact: